 Labradoodle Haircut Styles

-Any good dog groomer will be able to offer you advice about your dog’s coat and which type of labradoodle haircut would will work best.
+Any good dog groomer will be able to offer you advice about your dog’s coat and which type of Labradoodle haircut would work best.

 Labradoodle Puppy Cut

-This cut is likely the most popular type of the labradoodle haircuts.
-The Labradoodle puppy cut can vary slightly from groomer to groomer, but in general they all look the same.
+This cut is the most popular type of Labradoodle haircuts.
+The Labradoodle puppy cut can vary slightly from groomer to groomer, but in general, they all look the same.
 This labradoodle hairstyle originates from the Poodle Dog Show World where it is used to give Poodles their signature round head shape.

 It works well on most long-haired dogs and the hair is cut to relatively the same length all over the body (anywhere from 1/2 inch to 1 inch in length).
 The length is chosen to most match the length and style the dog would have naturally when it was a puppy.
 This is what gives it the puppy name!
 The labradoodle puppy cut is intended to make the dog look as cute and puppy-like as possible.

-The Labradoodle puppy cut is a popular hairstyle that allows you to go several weeks without mattes and getting another haircut.
+The Labradoodle puppy cut is a popular hairstyle that allows you to go for several weeks without mattes and getting another haircut.
 It’s actually relatively easy to do so you should consider getting some dog hair clippers and doing it yourself.
-You’ll save yourself alot of money over the long term!
+You’ll save yourself a lot of money over the long term!